This delicious gulai labu is the combination of two brains – a friend, and my mum’s!

 The problem was ..
 I didn’t have any salted fish on hand.
 This being MCO and all, I wasn’t at all keen to go out just to buy one ingredient.
 What could I replace it with that would deliver the same hit of complex saltiness?

 Rummaging through my larder, my eyes fell on my mum’s favourite flavouring condiment – hae bee or dried prawns.
 Aha!!!
 Hae bee is my mum’s go-to ingredient to amplify the umami-ness of her cooking too.

 Some internet digging later, I stumbled upon several gulai labu recipes and after doing some comparisons, decided to give it a go.
-I also added cabbage to give it some bulk – I would recommend mild tasting vegetables instead of strong or slightly astringent ones like bok choy.
-As I was cooking it, I thought to myself that this is such a forgiving dish that really, anyone can make it.
+I also added cabbage to give it some bulk.
+I would recommend mild tasting vegetables instead of strong or slightly astringent ones like bok choy.
+While cooking, I thought to myself that this is such a forgiving dish that really, anyone can make it.

 Gulai Labu (Pumpkin Curry)

 - 200g pumpkin, cut into chunks and skinned

 - santan to taste (start with a few tbs)